 We do have a train station in the area (Santa Comba Dão, which is on the line from Coimbra to Guarda), but whether coming from Lisbon or Porto airport, you will need to change in Coimbra.
 It’s easier to change from train to bus at this point, because the bus route is much closer to the quinta than Santa Comba Dão and the buses are more frequent than the trains.
 The train and bus stations in Coimbra are just a short walk from each other.

 There is a national express bus service (service 20) running direct between Lisbon (Sete Rios bus station) and Catraia de Mouronho which is the nearest stop to us on the EN17, although still around 25 minutes by car.
 This is the easiest way to get here by public transport.
-Catraia de Mouronho is the stop after Moita da Serra which is generally the first stop out of Coimbra.
+Catraia de Mouronho is the second stop out of Coimbra, shortly after Moita da Serra.
 It’s a roadside stop in the middle of nowhere with just a café on the other side of the road.

 Buses from Porto necessitate a change in Coimbra, and you can go to Catraia de Mouronho, Tábua or Arganil.

 I can collect you from Catraia de Mouronho, Tábua or Arganil by prior arrangement, or if you’re travelling to Arganil, a local bus runs to and from the village of Benfeita.
 However there’s only one bus a day – out to Arganil first thing in the morning and back to Benfeita in the evening (except on Thursdays – market day – when there’s an extra bus in and out of Benfeita in the middle of the day).Show timetable